-- Note that “science” as we think of it was really invented during that period; the word “scientist” wasn’t even coined until 1834.
+- Note that “science” as we think of it was really invented later in that period; the word “scientist” wasn’t even coined until 1834.

-- It’s often hard for people to imagine how anyone could have ever thought any differently than we do today; it’s important to recognize that knowledge, ideas, and assumptions we take for granted have not always been so, and sometimes radically otherwise!
+- It’s often hard for people to imagine how anyone could have ever thought any differently than we do today; it’s important to recognize that knowledge, ideas, and assumptions we take for granted have not always been so, and sometimes they have been radically otherwise!

 - As the conception and construction of “knowledge” shifted, the kind of “knowledge” the Bible was assumed to convey shifted right along with it.